Lewisburg, Louisiana

 Lewisburg is an unincorporated community and census-designated place in St. Tammany Parish, Louisiana, United States.
 The community is located 7 mi south of Covington, Louisiana.
 It was first listed as a CDP in the 2020 census with a population of 420.

 Demographics

+Lewisburg first appeared as a census designated place in the 2020 U.S. census.

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.

+Education

+Lewisburg is in the St. Tammany Parish Public Schools school district.

+Schools which have Lewisburg in their attendance boundaries include: Mandeville Elementary School (grades Kindergarten-3), Tchefuncte Middle School (grades 5–6), Mandeville Junior High School (grades 7–8), and Mandeville High School (grades 9–12).

+St. Tammany Parish is within the service areas of two community colleges: Northshore Technical Community College and Delgado Community College.